optimas-org/optimas/doc/source/user_guide/installation_maxwell.rst

 Installing FBPIC and Wake-T (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Most likely, you will be using ``optimas`` to optimize the output of a plasma
+A common use case for ``optimas`` is to optimize the output of a plasma
 simulation with FBPIC or Wake-T (or both).
+If you need any of these tools, you
-If so, you can follow the
-instructions below to install them in your ``optimas_env`` environment.
+can follow the instructions below to install them in your ``optimas_env``
+environment.

 Install FBPIC: